Auto-indexing configuration reference

 docker exec.
 This step is expected to produce a code graph index artifact (as described by the

 outfile fields, described below).

 The working directory within the Docker container where the provided local steps and indexer commands are executed.
 This working directory is relative to the root of the target repository.
 An empty value (the default) indicates the root of the repository.
-This is also the directory relative to the path where the precise code intelligence index artifact is produced.
+This is also the directory relative to the path where the code graph index artifact is produced.

 src CLI after the index step has completed successfully.
 This path is relative to the index job